edeloya/ChromeOS-Terminal-LXC-LXD/README.md

-**TL note:**
-###### All of this I found reading through several sources with a lot of overlapping information as I worked it out.
+###### **TL note:**<br><br>All of this I found reading through several sources with a lot of overlapping information as I worked it out.
 Im just posting with future-self in mind who may not want to piece things together later, and to put it all in one place for anyone with the same goal.

 ## Using other containers in ChromeOS (crostini) _Terminal_
 This is a guide for setting up the default _Terminal_ app offered by ChromeOS' crostini Linux env.
 The goal here is to use the _Terminal_ with other Linux distros you may have installed alongside the default **penguin** (stripped-down Debian) container.